 - Anti-inflammatory and anti-irritation.
 Face mask concerns around skin irritation for bearded men can be addressed by this onion extract’s benefits.
 As found by Wagner H. et al. (1990) nine thiosulfinates and four cepaenes isolated from onions and/or synthesized by them showed marked inhibitory effects on cyclooxygenase and 5-lipoxygenase, both enzymes involved in inflammatory processes.

 Thus, targeting the increasing interest in natural, efficient and anti-irritation beard care products, this onion extract will cater to male consumers preoccupied with their skin health.
-Using the right self-care narratives and promoting routines and rituals for bearded men, this extract can lead the way for innovative product launches in an ever-competitive but growing market.
+Using the right self-care narratives and promoting routines and rituals for bearded men, this extract can lead the way for innovative product launches that employ onion for beard growth in an ever-competitive but growing market.